sahnishant/label-studio/README.md

 ```
 3. Now create a folder "Project" and in it
    - Create the file server.py from github
    - Copy all images given to you
+   - This can be done by downloading the git repo as a zip file
 4. Open command prompt,
    - goto Project folder
    - type ```python server.py``` and press enter.